Karla Sofen: Thunderbolts

-But as time went by, she became haunted by nightmares of an ancient Kree warrior woman, who whispered in her thoughts.
-Soon after, the team was targeted by Scourge killing Jolt.
-The death of the youngster hit Karla deeply.
-Subsequently, Citizen V asked for help against her own team, the V-Battalion, and the Thunderbolts agreed to do so, engaging the V-Battalion's operatives in battle.
-Karla was torn about fighting them, for they were heroes.
-She released a surge of her powers to stop the fight, making them all intangible, and fled, trying to find out what was wrong with her.
-Her first stop was Attilan, but the Inhumans were gone.
-She then searched the Fantastic Four's computers and found the answer she was looking for.

-She flew under her own power to the Blue Area of the Moon, where she sought the Kree Supreme Intelligence and demanded the truth.
-The Supreme Intelligence revealed to her that the fragment she referred to as the "moonstone" was part of a Kree Lifestone, which was used to empower the Guardians of the Galaxy centuries ago.
-Ajes'ha the Kree warrior woman that haunted her dreams was the previous owner of the moonstone, whose memory was etched into it, and kept steering Karla into the path of heroism.
-The Thunderbolts managed to catch up with her, and so did Captain Marvel offering her help.
-Led by Captain Marvel, the Thunderbolts went to Titan, where Mentor and ISAAC attempted to remove the moonstone from Karla's body.
-After a serious discussion about Karla's potential to do good, Mentor allowed her to keep the gem but erased the memory of the previous owner, leaving Karla's mind, and by consequence, her decisions, to herself.
+Over time, Moonstone is haunted by nightmares of an ancient Kree warrior.
+After investigating, Moonstone travels to the moon, where she meets with the Supreme Intelligence.
+The Supreme Intelligence reveals to her that the fragment she referred to as the "moonstone" was part of a Kree Lifestone, which was used to empower the Guardians of the Galaxy centuries ago.
+Ajes'ha, the Kree warrior, was the previous owner of the moonstone, whose memory was etched into it and kept steering Moonstone to do good.
+Led by Captain Marvel, the Thunderbolts travel to Titan, where Mentor and ISAAC attempt to remove the moonstone from Moonstone's body.
+After a serious discussion about Moonstone's potential to do good, Mentor allows her to keep the gem, but erases the memory of Ajes'ha, leaving Moonstone's mind and decisions to herself.

 Uncertain loyalties

-Karla Sofen was soon contacted by Graviton who hired her as a tutor.
-In the following weeks, Karla helped Graviton understand and control his powers in ways he had not even dreamed, making him fall in love with her.
-Lifting hundreds of cities all over the world in a misguided attempt to reshape Earth into a semblance of his face, the Thunderbolts re-formed to stop him, only to find Karla at his side.
-In the end, she helped them stop Graviton.
-His power imploded, however, sending most of the Thunderbolts, including Karla, to Counter-Earth.
+Karla Sofen is contacted by Graviton, who hires her as a tutor.
+In the following weeks, Moonstone helps Graviton understand and control his powers in ways he had not even dreamed, making him fall in love with her.
+The Thunderbolts reform to stop Graviton, only to find Moonstone at his side.
+In the end, she helps them stop Graviton.
+His power implodes, however, sending the Thunderbolts to Counter-Earth.
+Moonstone takes a second moonstone from Counter-Earth's Lloyd Bloch, increasing her own powers.

-While trapped on Counter-Earth, Karla was given the task of reshaping the minds of the world's leaders, creating a new way of thought to ensure the survival of all.
-Soon after, Karla removed a second moonstone from that world's Lloyd Bloch (known as the Phantom Eagle), dramatically increasing her own powers.
-The Thunderbolts, along with Karla, eventually returned to their Earth.